 Participant Rating of Acceptability Scale

 Acceptability of data collection and assessment procedures will be measured using participant ratings of acceptability for total time and frequency on an investigator-derived scale.
 This measurement includes items assessing the (1) tolerability and (2) ease of completing laboratory, behavior, and self-report tasks using a 15 mm visual analog scale.
-Scores are calculated by summing all ratings (in mm), ranging from 0-20.
+Questions are scored from 0-15 and then all scores are summed for an acceptability score.
+Ranges include 0-120 at baseline, 0 to 30 at Session 5, 0-120 at Session 10, and 0-120 at Session 20.
 Higher scores indicate greater acceptability of study assessments.

 Functional Food Hierarchy to Measure Tolerability